manley1971/GettingAndCleaningDataProject/Codebook.md

 Tidy data was defined according to the paper: http://vita.had.co.nz/papers/tidy-data.pdf

+##DECISIONS

 The following decisions where made on rnaming the data:
+ -  #for the most part lower cases were removed except where it was needed for readability.
- - # t meaning time wasn't obvious to me, especially what a "tbody" or "tgravity" or "fbody" was so I will spell it out.
-I left "std" since I know what that means
+ -  #t meaning time wasn't obvious to me, especially what a "tbody" or "tgravity" or "fbody" was so I will spell it out.
+I left "std" since I know what that means and I suspect "std" means more to the average person than it in long form
  -  #I do not believe that the parens add anything to the information given.
 This is a personal preference but also based on class lectures.
  -  #from the readme, I believe that the Acc means accelerometer which I think needs to be written out.
- -  #from the readme, I believe that the Acc means accelerometer which I think needs to be written out.
  -  # I think Mag means magnitude, so I'm changing that too

-The decision was that mean is different than meanFreq, and since there was not a standard deviation for those variables they were not selected.
+**The decision was that mean is different than meanFreq, and since there was not a standard deviation for those variables they were not selected.**

-Also: capitals for XYZ and "Body" were left in for readability reasons.
+Also: capitals for XYZ were left in for readability reasons.

 As a result, this data first came from readings of accelerometer and :w 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.